-To help with future building applications or buying a property you can get information on past approvals and consents granted on the land a number of ways.
-Development application details and some documents associated with recent applications are available on Council’s Website at www.pmhc.nsw.gov.au/application-tracker
+To help with future applications, buying or selling a property you can get information on past consents and certificates granted on the land a number of ways.

 Consent register search

 This service (some know it as a preliminary search), is primarily used by real estate agents, conveyancers and solicitors to assist with compiling documents for the sale and purchase of properties.
 The information we are able to provide is limited to what is contained within Council’s Consent Register.

 Copies of development documents are not provided as part of this service.
 A reasonable search of Council records will be undertaken, and a list of the applications (development year, application number, approval date and development type when available) registered for that property will be provided.